1

 Can someone find out whether I have returned my ballot?

-Can someone find out how I have voted?
+Can someone find out how I voted?

 When will the ballots be counted?